 MISF was founded in 1983 to support research, writing and publication by independent scholars; to foster scholarly discussion; and to educate the public about the role and values of independent scholars and their work.
-Currently there are 87 members, mostly in the Twin Cities.
+Currently there are 50 members, mostly in the Twin Cities.
 Membership is open to any dues paying individual who endorses the purposes of MISF.
-Members have borrowing privileges in the University of Minnesota Library system.
 Public programs include works-in-progress meetings, at which members receive feedback on their scholarly work, and more formal public meetings, sometimes co-sponsored with other organizations.
 A variety of study groups have come and gone as members’ needs and interests change.

 Founded in 1983, NISA is registered as a tax-exempt organization in Oregon.
 Members are working scholars whose interests cover a wide range of topics including music, art, women’s history, local history, European and Asian history, photography, history of science and medicine, philosophy and mathematics.
 There is a rule that a new member must present his or her work to the group within about a year of joining.
 In addition to bimonthly presentations of members’ work in progress, NISA also schedules general interest meetings.
 NISA has 20 members.

 Priscilla Keswani, President

 The PRF, with 80 members, is a community of independent scholars and other professionals in the greater Princeton area.
 Founded in 1980, PRF offers collegiality and opportunities for intellectual exchange, as well as a forum for the presentation of members’ work and work-in-progress.
 A significant part of PRF’s activities is in study and discussion groups such as: history, translation, poetry, biography, science and science history, and editing.
 PRF also sponsors public conferences, lectures, and workshops.